The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.

 Moraea inconspicua Goldblatt is widespread in the Cape and found on sandy and clay slopes flowering in spring.
 It has two or three linear leaves and tiny yellow to brown or cream flowers with reflexed outer tepals.
 Photographs taken by Bob Rutemoeller and Mary Sue Ittner in Namaqualand September 2006 and by Cameron McMaster near Napier in the Overberg.

-The photos below were taken at the second known site for the species, a private renosterveld reserve near Stanford.
+The photos below by Michael Mace were taken at the second known site for the species, a private renosterveld reserve near Stanford.
 The flowers were scattered at the top of a low slope among Wachendorfia paniculata.
 The overlying brush here had been burned the previous autumn.
 A couple of dozen M. insolens plants bloomed here in 2016.
 Here are four views of the flowers, followed by a photo of the spot where they grow.

 Moraea intermedia Goldblatt & J.C.
 Manning described by Goldblatt and Manning in 2010 is a rare species found in open sandy places among granite outcrops in Namaqualand near Springbok.
 It is a member of the small section Tubiflora.
 Photos taken in Namaqualand by Cameron McMaster September 2011.